How to Entertain Your Wedding Guests During the Afternoon: From Ceremony to Reception

 Even with entertainment planned, clear communication is key.
 Use your wedding website or printed itinerary to let guests know what’s happening between the ceremony and reception.
 Highlight any activities, music, photo opportunities, or refreshments so nobody feels lost.

 For larger outdoor spaces, having ushers or venue staff in place can make a huge difference.
 Experienced professionals help direct guests between activities, oversee stations and games, and ensure everyone knows where they need to be.
-This keeps the day running smoothly and maintains a lively, engaging atmosphere throughout the transition.
+This keeps everything running smoothly and maintains a lively, engaging atmosphere throughout the transition.

 Typical drinks receptions last 60-90 minutes, giving you enough time for music, games, and photos without feeling rushed.